-Our Pittsburgh, PA lawyers represent people and their families who have been seriously injured or killed in accidents in Pennsylvania, West Virginia, and Ohio.
+Our Pittsburgh, PA lawyers represent people and their families who have been seriously injured or killed in accidents in Pennsylvania, West Virginia, Ohio, & Massachusetts.

-Based in Pittsburgh, we represent people, and their families, in Pennsylvania, West Virginia, and Ohio, who have been seriously injured or killed in all types of accidents.
-We have represented people who have suffered serious injuries in car accidents, motorcycle accidents, coal mining accidents, truck wrecks, gas well explosions, gas well fires, gas pipeline construction projects, boating accidents, ATV accidents and more.
+Based in Pittsburgh, we represent people, and their families, in Pennsylvania, West Virginia, Ohio, and Massachusetts who have been seriously injured or killed in all types of accidents.
+We have represented people who have suffered serious injuries in car and truck accidents, motorcycle accidents, coal mining accidents, truck wrecks, gas well explosions, gas well fires, gas pipeline construction projects, boating accidents, ATV accidents and more.
 We also represent families who have lost loved ones in the same types of accidents in wrongful death cases.

 We represent people seriously injured or killed by defective products and equipment, what lawyers refer to as “product liability” or “strict liability” lawsuits.
 Sometimes the cause of an injury or death is a defective product.
 We are experienced in researching the product and working with appropriate experts to investigate the product’s background.